 As its name suggests, ocean acidification is the process by which the ocean slowly becomes more acidic as it dissolves carbon dioxide from the atmosphere.
 On the surface, this phenomenon sounds like a helpful way of trapping a potent greenhouse gas.
 But the ocean—like the Giving Tree—will ultimately suffer as a result…and so will the people who depend on a healthy ocean, including millions of women and girls.

 Ocean acidification is the result of simple chemistry.
 Carbon dioxide dissolves in water to form carbonic acid, which, like all acids, can dissociate into its chemical components.
 From the acidification perspective, the most important of these components are hydrogen ions.
 The higher the concentration of hydrogen ions, the more acidic the water.
-Since the beginning of the Industrial Revolution, the ocean has absorbed of atmospheric carbon dioxide, resulting in a nearly in hydrogen ion concentration.
+Since the beginning of the Industrial Revolution, the ocean has absorbed 525 billion tons of atmospheric carbon dioxide, resulting in a nearly 30% increase in hydrogen ion concentration.
 These statistics are the result of fossil fuel burning, deforestation, and other carbon dioxide-emitting activities.

 Just as the Giving Tree surrenders its branches at great personal cost, so, too, does the ocean when it absorbs carbon dioxide.
 Aquatic species with calcium carbonate shells (like crustaceans, mollusks, and corals, just to name a few) struggle to build those shells because carbonate availability decreases in the presence of excess hydrogen ions.
 If the ocean becomes too acidic, existing shells may start dissolving.
-Acidification can also induce physiological changes, such as slowed metabolic functions in squid, faulty predator detection in fish, or .
+Acidification can also induce physiological changes, such as slowed metabolic functions in squid, faulty predator detection in fish, or bleaching of coral reefs .
 These changes to aquatic systems and species could cause marine ecosystems to collapse, making the ocean the equivalent of the Giving Tree’s stump.

 That’s because marine species provide food, livelihoods, and other ecosystem services on which billions of people depend.
 Just as the child in The Giving Tree can only reap benefits from a healthy tree, humans can only benefit from a healthy ocean.
 While acidification won’t turn the ocean into a skin-burning swimming pool (a common misconception), it will impact fishing and tourism industries, coastal management, food security, and cultural traditions.
 Many coastal Indigenous communities, which rely on ocean resources for all the above, would face disproportionate impacts.